agnesoft/adev/readme.md

 ## Continuous Integration

 The `adev` is using GitHub Actions.
 The `.adev.sh` script actions are run as part of the continuous integration (CI) on every pull request and subsequent merge to `main`.
-Most actions are run on Ubuntu based custom docker image that comes with preinstalled prerequisites listed above:
+Most actions are run on Ubuntu based custom docker image that comes with preinstalled prerequisites & tools listed above:

 -   [`agnesoft/adev`](https://hub.docker.com/r/agnesoft/adev)

 The docker image is rebuilt if it changes in a PR and the checks are run on such an image.
-If the PR with a changed `dockerfile` is merged to `main` the build will rebuild & push the `latest` tag of that image.
+If the PR with a changed `dockerfile` is merged to `main` the build will rebuild & push the `latest` tag of that image to the repository.

-Every CI run uploads artifacts (binaries, documentation, coverage report) for usage or inspection.
+Every CI run uploads artifacts (binaries, documentation, coverage report) for usage or inspection even if it failed for easier debugging.

 There are two workflows: